open-cogsci/osdoc/content/pages/download.md

 ### Mac OS

-There are currently no prerelease packages of OpenSesame 4.0 for Mac OS.
-Please use conda or pip.
-{: .page-notification}

 [This article](https://support.apple.com/en-in/guide/mac-help/mh40616/mac) on the Mac OS support site explains how to override the security settings of Mac OS that will by default prevent OpenSesame from launching.
+The first time that you start OpenSesame it will take a very long time before the application starts; subsequent launches go much faster.

 The package below is built for Intel processors but also runs on ARM (M1) processors.